CovetED Magazine is delighted to bring you our Top 100 Interior Designers! We have selected the top designers from each...

 Now you can live the way you drive, with a new range of handmade furniture inspired by the techniques, the materials and the finishes that characterise Bentley’s renowned car interiors.
 Bentley Home is a partnership between Bentley and Club House Italia, the artisan furniture designer.
 This exclusive collection of Bentley furniture and homeware combines Bentley craftsmanship and material selection with the exacting design of one of Europe’s leading luxury furniture brands.

 Do you want to see more?
-Keep reading and you’ll also found the best interior designers in London!
+Keep reading and you’ll also find the best interior designers in London!

 ⇒ Discover luxury furniture brands in the UK and subscribe to our Newsletter ⇐